LemcheNET/template-wot-mods/README.md

   * [sixth sense duration (icon+audio+countdown)](http://forum.worldoftanks.eu/index.php?/topic/358159-096sixth-sense-duration-iconaudiocountdown/)
   * [Received Damage Announcer](http://worldof-tanks.com/tag/received-damage-announcer/)

+### Not included but recommended mods ###
+I also normally add these mods
+ * [Gnomefather's HR Gun Sound Mod, Engines](http://gnomefather.blogspot.se/) - These mods increases the sense of emersion tremendously
+ * [Terrorist Allahu Akbar Voice Mod](http://forum.wotlabs.net/index.php?/topic/13181-terrorist-allahu-akbar-voice-mod/) - Hearing "Allahu Akhbar" everything I hit some one just puts a smile on my face for some odd reason
+ * [AMX 13-57 uncamo skin with enabled emblems, and inscriptions](http://www.reddit.com/r/WorldofTanks/comments/33ij9t/the_1357_uncamo_skin_was_pretty_cool_but_lets/) - The WGL skin for the AMX 13 57 is disgusting, and this mods fix it.

 # Mods configuration #
 I've changed a lot of the default configurations of the various mods, so this is sort of an overview of those changes.